tarush-ai/AureliusGPT-Torch/README.md

 ## Data
 The original corpus of _Meditations_ by Marcus Aurelius is 89k tokens approximately when tokenized by a SentencePiece BPE tokenizer trained on a vocabulary length of 2,000.
 Using Kaplan et al. Chinchilla scaling laws, the expected parameter size of the model would be 8.9k parameters (taking the less conservative 1:10 ratio of parameters to corpus tokens).
-However, given the specificity of the model, I contradict this ratio.
+However, given the smaller size of the model and its lack of focus on general intelligence (instead, focused on generating Stoic-adjacent, Aurelius flavored text), this ratio does not apply.

-Given the risk of these models to heavily overfit, optimizing the ratio (even if there are more parameters than there are tokens) are critical.
+Given the risk of these models to heavily overfit, optimizing the ratio (even if there are more parameters than there are tokens) is critical.
 Therefore, I required another corpus of data that I did not have access to.

 As a result, I turned to the strategy of using *Off Policy, Sequence Level Knowledge Distillation* from a larger model (Llama 3.2 1B).
 First, I finetuned the model on the corpus of meditations using [Unsloth AI's notebook](https://colab.research.google.com/github/unslothai/notebooks/blob/main/nb/Llama3.2_(1B_and_3B)-Conversational.ipynb).
 Then, I used it to generate approximately 122k tokens of synthetic data over 100 iterations asking it common stoic prompts.
 I used Google Colab's inbuilt Tesla T4 GPU to run this data generation, which took about 1.5 hours.
+I do not match logits or trajectories, only generated text; therefore, this approach also pulls elements from instruct-style distillation or offline student-teacher SFT methods.
 Note: I did not run it from the project directory due to my lack of GPU configuration; however, the adapted notebook has been included.

 One critical limitation in this approach is the inefficacy of my prompt library: I did not explicitly instruct the model to focus on _Meditations_ by Marcus Aurelius, enabling the model to hallucinate and pull from various sources of data.